afreensumai64/arcadegame-main/README.md

+# 🎮 Arcade Zone – Simple Browser Games

-Arcade Zone is a lightweight, browser-based arcade platform that lets users play fun and interactive mini-games without any downloads.
-It is designed to be simple, responsive, and accessible on any modern web browser.
+Arcade Zone is a simple and lightweight browser-based arcade app where users can enjoy fun mini-games without installing anything.
+The app is designed to be fast, responsive, and easy to use.

+---

-🚀 Features
+## 🚀 Features

-🎲 Multiple Mini Games

-Memory Match Game

-Number Guessing Game
+- 🎲 Fun mini-games like Memory Match and Number Guessing

-🌐 Browser-Based

-No installation required

-Works directly in the browser
+- 🌐 Runs directly in the browser

-📱 Responsive Design
+- 📱 Responsive design for mobile and desktop

-Optimized for desktop and mobile screens

-⚡ Fast & Lightweight
+- ⚡ Fast loading and smooth gameplay

-Minimal loading time

-Smooth user experience
+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5
+- HTML5

-CSS3
+- CSS3

-TypeScript
+- TypeScript

-React (Vite setup)
+- React (Vite)

+---

+## 📂 Project Structure